-Roofing your house is a big task, and without the right steps, you may end up with a damaged roof over time.
+Roofing your house is a big task; without the right steps, you may end up with a damaged roof over time.
 This guide brings light to this task-full activity, so continue reading below, where we delve into How to Shingle a Roof.

-If you're unsure about whether you should shingle your roof, take a look at our article, where we weigh out the pros and cons.
-Or if you're an outdoor person and want to sit outside despite the weather you should consider adding a porch roof.
+If you're unsure whether you should shingle your roof, look at our article, where we weigh out the pros and cons.
+Or if you're an outdoor person and want to sit outside despite the weather, you should consider adding a porch roof.

 Before you decide to take on the project yourself, you need to determine whether you'll be able to perform the task without professional help.